Italy: Sardinia, Carloforte, Sulcis & Chia | VBT Bicycling Vacations Skip to Main Content

 Marceddi’ to Villa Belfiori:

 The ride departs from the fishermen hamlet of Marceddi’ on flat country roads for about 7 miles.
-A one way bridge takes cars and bikers to the other side of a lagoon.
-In the rare event that the bridge is closed, your Local host will let you know in advance at the first meeting and shuttle to Santo Stefano Santadi instead of Marceddi’.
-In Santo Stefano the route takes you to the Pistis beach and then back, with a short climb on the way back.
-A rolling route follows from Santo Stefano to Torre dei Corsari and your hotel.
-Mind the last half mile downhill to the hotel.
+A long one-way bridge takes cars and bikers to the other side of a lagoon.
+In the rare event that the bridge is closed, your Local host will advise you in advance at the Welcome Orientation meeting and shuttle to Santo Stefano Santadi instead of Marceddi’.
+In Santo Stefano, an out-and-back option to Pistis beach rewards with stunning views and a short climb on the way back.
+A rolling route provides ridgeline views from Santo Stefano to the Torre dei Corsari beach with its impressive dunes, where you can enjoy a swim and beverage before the short climb to the hotel.

 Included Meals: Breakfast

-After a hearty breakfast prepared by your hosts, set out for a day of breathtaking landscapes and gently rolling miles.
-Leaving Torre dei Corsari, steal your last glimpse of the sand dunes that make this village and beach so distinctive on Sardinia.
-As you get underway, lentiscus, juniper, wild flowers, and Mediterranean scrub mark your path along a well paved road that sees very little car traffic.
+After breakfast prepared by your hosts, set out for a day of breathtaking landscapes and rolling miles.
+Leaving Torre dei Corsari, steal your last glimpse of the sand dunes that make this village and beach so distinctive.
+As you get underway, lentiscus, juniper, wildflowers, and Mediterranean scrub mark your path along a well paved road that sees very little car traffic.
 After about 3.5 miles, you pedal into a uniquely Sardinian tableau, with soaring mountains on your left and the stunning colors of the turquoise sea on your right.
-It is a spectacular view the likes of which you’ll admire quite often in the coming days.
+It is a spectacular view, the likes of which you’ll admire quite often in the coming days.
+Soon the route offers two choices, one to follow a road along the beaches, where it’s possible to stop for a swim.

 Continue to Montevecchio, an important mineral mining center until as recently as 1991.
-Pause here for lunch, perhaps at a local eatery where some local specialties and refreshing drinks are served at shaded picnic tables.
-After, you might tour the mines, but note that it takes a couple of hours and the tours’ starting times might not fit into your plans.
+Pause here for refreshment, served at shaded picnic tables.
+Mine tours are available but are lengthy and might not fit into your plans.

-A few more miles down the road, arrive in the town of Arbus, home to the fascinating Knife Museum, where you can learn more about the obsidian of the region.
+A few more miles down the road, arrive in the town of Arbus, home to a fascinating knife museum, where you can learn more about the obsidian of the region.
 Blades here date back to around 3000 BCE, many of them beautifully decorated.
 The knife remains useful here, especially for shepherds who spend days isolated in the mountains.
 So central is this tool to locals that their most coveted knife shares its name with the town: The Arburesa was once a popular engagement gift for brides-to-be.
 To learn more, you might visit the local bladesmith Paolo Pusceddu, who masters the art of crafting sharp knives with decorative handles and intricately etched blades.
-His shop is always open at the Museo del Coltello Sardo.

-Later this afternoon, relax by the hotel swimming pool before dinner on your own.
+Later this afternoon, relax by your accommodation’s swimming pool before dinner.
+Your dinner is included at the hotel restaurant tonight.

 Today's Ride Choices

-Morning: Villa Belfiori to Portu Maga to Arbus to Arbus challenging — 41 km (25 miles)
+Morning: Villa Belfiori to Arbus moderate — 41 km (25 miles)

 What to Expect:

-After a leisurely breakfast, set out for a scenic coastal ride along Sardinia’s unspoiled southwest coast.
+After a copious breakfast, set out for a scenic coastal ride along Sardinia’s unspoiled southwest coast.
 Start with an exhilarating 10-mile descent to the beach and Portixeddu.
-Here, your route follows the flat coastline, where bars, beach clubs, and soft sands invite you to pause for a snack or a swim.
-Once you are in Buggerru, your route climbs around a fjord, offering sweeping views of the sea.
-Your ride here is rolling and breathtaking, leading you to the scenic Cala Domestica cove and sandy beach, where you may have time for a short break.
+Here, your route follows the flat coastline, with a long sandy beach on your right.
+At the town of Buggerru, your rolling and breathtaking route climbs around a fjord, offering sweeping views of the sea.

-Your route continues through a canyon in the vast untouched mining region of Iglesiente.
+The route continues through a canyon in the vast untouched mining region of Iglesiente.
 As you reach the coast, take in the astonishing sight right offshore – Pan di Zucchero.
 This massive white sea stack gets its local name for its resemblance to another famous rock formation: Sugarloaf, in Rio de Janeiro.
 But this is wholly Sardinian, part of the magnificent limestone headlands unique to the island’s stunning Costa Verde.
 High up on the cliffs, is Porto Flavia, built in the 1920s, and one of the world’s most impressive engineering feats.
 Tunnels carved into the cliff sides stretched from the harbor through the rock all the way into the mines.
 An underground transport belt conveyed the ore to the harbor and the waiting cargo ships below.
-Based on your time, Porto Flavia tunnels worth a visit.
+Based on your time and energy, Porto Flavia tunnels are worth the visit.

 Continue to Portovesme, where you embark a ferry to San Pietro Island.
 The 30-minute crossing delivers you to Carloforte, celebrated as one of the most beautiful villages in Italy.
 This cozy yet vibrant town is brimming with restaurants, colorful shops, and lively bars.
-Perhaps a stroll along the promenade in front of your hotel will be in order.
+A stroll along the promenade in front of your hotel is surely in order.

 Today's Ride Choices